mdhami6/mdhami6/README.md

 ### Hi there 👋

 My name is Manveer Dhami,
-I am currently attending college at Seneca College and hope to do well in OPS435!
+I am currently attending college and hope to do well in OPS435!

 <!--